Network 26: Further route annexations

-The demise of CMB
+The demise of CMB's franchise

 Even with the previous route annexations, CMB still declined to improve its services.
 When the Government decided to implement the Octopus card system in 1997 for public transport, CMB rejected to follow.
 Furthermore, it failed to deliver proposals that year for franchise renewal due in 1998.
 On 17 February 1998, the Executive Council discontinued CMB's franchise, which would expire on 31 August 1998.
 Twelve routes were directly handed over to Citybus, and one to Kowloon Motor Bus (KMB).
 Eleven routes were scheduled for cancellation with the franchise expiry.
 The remaining 88 routes were opened up for tender.
 CMB, KMB and Citybus joined in the tender; however it happened to be New World First Bus (NWFB), a completely new bus operator in Hong Kong formed by a joint venture between New World Development and FirstGroup, which won the tender in the end.
-At midnight on 1 September 1998, CMB ceased to operate bus services with the expiry of its tender, and the routes were taken over by NWFB.
+At midnight on 1 September 1998, CMB ceased to operate bus services with the expiry of its franchise.

 The cancelled routes include: 10A, 11A, 15M, 15X, 38A, 79, 337, 392, 504, A20 and N38A.